5 Important Things to Know About Creating a Living Will Arizona

 living will is important because it can make out your wishes in the case of many circumstances.
 If you happen to come upon a difficult time, you can reduce the stress on you and your family by having a living will that clearly states your wishes.
 A Living will is as important as other estate planning documents to protect all your assets, protect your healthcare, and avoid the probate process.
 Together with financial and medical powers a living will consist what we all incapacity planning.

-A living will is also now as an advance directive.
-The living will will make clear details like the use of feeding tubes, your wishes for resuscitation, if you want to be on life support or not, and procedures that can prolong your life (life sustaining treatment).
+A living will is also known as an advance directive.
+The living will make clear details like the use of feeding tubes, your wishes for resuscitation, if you want to be on life support or not, and procedures that can prolong your life (life sustaining treatment).
 It will give clear guidance about your medical care and which medical treatment you want to be subject to.

 All your wishes related to an end of life emergency should get listed.
 During a challenging time, your family will have comfort knowing your wishes are being met.
 This reduces the risk of your family becoming divided on certain measures as well.
 Having what we call a life care planning will reduce the burden on your loved ones.
+Living wills play a crucial role in making end of life decisions.

 2. Limit the Emotional Burden on your loved one